 0): A raft with no Guaras plunged-in is without steering.
-As soon as the first Guara is thrusted down the raft will get hold in water, whereupon the centre of wind's attack will blow leeward
+As soon as the first Guara is thrusted down the raft will get hold in water, whereupon the centre of wind's attack can blow leeward

 1): Hoist and set the sail for the course you are planning and when tack and sheet fastened - then estimate where the centre of wind will be - then

 2): Plunge in some Guaras as shall have their center of water resistance (the pivot-point) somewhere upwind the wind-center

 3): When sailing, adjust the Guaras and sail.
-The dynamic streaming of wind and water elements will change and move both the centre of wind and the centre of water resistance to a position more ahead and a little to lee, but still: centre of wind will blow leeward of the centre of water resistance and define the pointing.
+The dynamic streaming of wind and water elements will change and move both the centre of wind and the centre of water resistance to positions more ahead and a little to lee, but still: centre of wind will blow leeward of the centre of water resistance and define the pointing of the raft.

-4): Sailing-on, skipper only have to adjust the Guaras for the dynamic forces on sail and raft to keep the pointing.
+4): Sailing-on, skipper only have to adjust the Guaras for changes in the dynamic forces on sail and raft to keep the pointing.
 Front Guaras lifted up, because the bow and its wave take over - and probably more Guaras plunged down aft.

-- before you enter an ocean raid - gain self-confidence, security and safety -
+- before you enter an long ocean raid - gain self-confidence, security and sea-safety -

 learn your own raft: